 - Eye movement desensitization and reprocessing (EMDR)

-- Partial hospitalization program (PHP)
+- Partial Hospitalization Program (PHP)

 - Dialectical behavioral therapy (DBT)

-And while separate clients will respond differently to varying treatments, Olympus Recovery is particularly proud to offer dialectical behavioral therapy.
+While separate clients will respond differently to varying treatments, Olympus Recovery is particularly proud to offer dialectical behavioral therapy.
 Not all treatment facilities provide this proven therapeutic approach, and since it has a heavy focus on emotional regulation, it can help patients manage the feelings that lead them to or result from drug abuse.

-- 24 Hour monitoring for those undergoing cocaine detox
+- 24-hour monitoring for those undergoing cocaine detox

 - Housing in separate wings of our Via Delray facility